RaenaldS/Cybersecurity-Writeups/CTF/BTLO-Squid-Game/README.md

 ### 1. Phone Number Discovery
 - Performed a Google search for "Squid Game invitation card phone number."
-- Found the phone number: `010-7157-3236`.
+- Found the phone number: `86504006`.

 ### 2. Extracting Hidden Content
 - Extracted the provided ZIP file to find `Invitation-Card.jpg`.
 - Noticed the file size was unusually large—a clear indicator of hidden content.
 - Used **steghide** with the phone number as the passphrase to extract the hidden file.
-- Extracted file: `dalgona.png`.
+- Extracted file: `Dalgona.png`.

 ### 3. Revealing Hidden Text
-- The `dalgona.png` image contained hidden text not visible normally.
+- The `Dalgona.png` image contained hidden text not visible normally.
 - Used **stegsolve.jar** to manipulate image colors and reveal the hidden text.
-- Discovered the text: `red light`.
+- Discovered the text: `Red Pixel`.

 ### 4. Final Flag Extraction
 - Examined the Dalgona image carefully and noticed a vertical line next to the island.